Generic Name: raltegravir (ral-TEG-ra-vir)

 Dizziness; headache; nausea; tiredness; trouble sleeping.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); change in the amount of urine produced; decreased coordination; fever, chills, or persistent sore throat; general feeling of being unwell; mental or mood changes (eg, anxiety, paranoia, depression); mouth sores or blisters; muscle aches, pain, tenderness, or weakness; red, swollen, blistered, or peeling skin; redness or swelling of the eyes; severe or persistent dizziness; severe or persistent tiredness or weakness; shortness of breath; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent nausea or vomiting, stomach pain, yellowing of the skin or eyes); unusual bruising or bleeding.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); back pain; blood in the urine; change in the amount of urine produced; decreased coordination; fever, chills, or persistent sore throat; general feeling of being unwell; mental or mood changes (eg, anxiety, paranoia, depression); mouth sores or blisters; muscle aches, pain, tenderness, or weakness; red, swollen, blistered, or peeling skin; redness or swelling of the eyes; severe or persistent dizziness; severe or persistent tiredness or weakness; shortness of breath; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent nausea or vomiting, stomach pain, yellowing of the skin or eyes); unusual bruising or bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.